bitfocus/companion-module-emotimo-st4/README.md

 # companion-module-eMotimo

-This module lets you control the ST4/S4.3 or the upcoming SA2.6
+This module lets you control the ST4/S4.3 or the new SA2.6

 **Current Functionality:**
 - Live Control